goomii17/16X16-Sudoku-Dataset/README.md

 # 16X16-Sudoku-Dataset
-Hexasudoku (16x16) dataset with sudokus and its solutions in csv file Hope its usefull
+3000 hexasudokus with its solutions
+CSV file
+Hope its useful